TechnoTecna/advent-of-code2021/README.md

 ## Building

-This package is built with [cabal](https://www.haskell.org/cabal/).
+This program is built with [cabal](https://www.haskell.org/cabal/).
 You should install it on your system using your usual package manager.

 You can then download and build the program as follow: